Safe Handling

 Coordinator, Oncology Certification Program, Provincial Pharmacy, BC Cancer — Kelowna, British Columbia

-Michelle Koberinski has worked in various community and hospital pharmacy settings in BC and Alberta since graduating from Vancouver Community College’s Pharmacy Technician Program in 1999.
-She currently works for Provincial Pharmacy at BC Cancer as the Oncology Certification Pharmacy Technician where she developed, implements, and maintains an Oncology Certification program for pharmacy staff in British Columbia that prepares and dispenses oncology medication.
-In 2010, Michelle received CAPhO’s Merit award for her work on the BCCA Pharmacy Practice Standards for Hazardous Drugs Manual.
+Michelle Koberinski has worked as a pharmacy technician since 1999 in various community and hospital settings in BC and Alberta.
+She currently works for Provincial Pharmacy at BC Cancer as the Coordinator of BC Cancer's Pharmacy Oncology Certification Program where she developed, implements, and maintains an Oncology Certification program for pharmacy staff in British Columbia that prepares and dispenses oncology medication.
+In 2010, Michelle received CAPhO’s Merit award for her work on BC Cancer's Pharmacy Practice Standards for Hazardous Drugs Manual.
 Michelle dedicates much of her time to improving aseptic compounding processes that involve hazardous drugs and developing guidelines for safe practice.

 Introduction, Review, Video Production, Narration, Module Oversight